- Solid at room temperature

 on aortic plaque formation.

-- No associates where found with saturated fats
+- No associations were found with saturated fats

 - Arterial plaque is primarily composed of unsaturated fats,